Lithium “Button” Batteries – A Lurking Danger

-There is an emerging danger hiding in your home — lithium “button” batteries — causing injuries and death in children.
+There is an emerging danger hiding in your home — lithium batteries, also known as button batteries — causing injuries and death in children.
 When swallowed, these small batteries get stuck in the esophagus (throat).
 The saliva triggers an electric current which causes a chemical reaction that can severely burn the esophagus in as little as two hours.

 Lithium batteries can be found in everything in your home.
 They are used to power remote controls, toys, musical greeting cards, calculators, watches and other electronics.
 Small children often have easy access to these devices, and many parents do not know there is a risk.

 Incidents of ingesting button batteries are on the rise